cms-gem-daq-project/gem-plotting-tools/README.md

 Then execute:

 ```
-source setup.sh -c <cmsgemos tag> -g <gem-plotting tag> -G <gem-plotting dev version optional> -v <vfatqc tag> -V <vfatqc dev version optional>
+source setup.sh -c <cmsgemos tag> -g <gem-plotting tag> -G <gem-plotting dev version optional>
 ```

-If a development version is not to be used (normal case), you can drop the options with capital letters (`-G`, `-V`).
-If this is the first time you are executing the above command, it will create a Python `virtualenv` for you and install the `cmsgemos`, `gemplotting` and `vfatqc` packages.
+If a development version is not to be used (normal case), you can drop the `-G` option.
+If this is the first time you are executing the above command, it will create a Python `virtualenv` for you and install the `cmsgemos` and `gemplotting` packages.
 It may take some time to download them, so be patient and do not interrupt the installation.

 > **Example**
 >
 > ```
-> source setup_gemdaq.sh -c 0.3.1 -g 1.0.0 -G 5 -v 2.0.0 -V 3
+> source setup_gemdaq.sh -c 0.3.1 -g 1.0.0 -G 5
 > ```
 >
 > This command will install the following packages:
 >
 > * [cmsgemos](https://github.com/cms-gem-daq-project/cmsgemos/tags) version 0.3.1 (`-c 0.3.1`)
 > * [gemplotting](https://github.com/cms-gem-daq-project/gem-plotting-tools/tags) version 1.0.0-dev5 (`-g 1.0.0 -G 5`)
-> * [vfatqc](https://github.com/cms-gem-daq-project/vfatqc-python-scripts/tags) version 2.0.0-dev3 (`-v 2.0.0 -V 3`)

 In addition to installing the dependencies, the script will try to guess `$DATA_PATH` based on the machine you are using.